sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 The webapp frontend invokes a GraphQL API which is served by the Sourcegraph `frontend` monolith backend service in order to query information about backend insights. ([cpde](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+lang:go+InsightConnectionResolver&patternType=literal))

-* A GraphQL _series_ resolver returns all of the distinct data series in a single insight (UI panel) ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+file:resolver+lang:go+Series%28&patternType=literal))
+1. A GraphQL _series_ resolver returns all of the distinct data series in a single insight (UI panel) ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+file:resolver+lang:go+Series%28&patternType=literal))
-* A GraphQL resolver ultimately provides data points for a single series of data ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+file:resolver+lang:go+Points%28&patternType=literal))
+2. A GraphQL resolver ultimately provides data points for a single series of data ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+file:resolver+lang:go+Points%28&patternType=literal))
-* The _series points resolver_ merely queries the _insights store_ for the data points it needs, and the store itself merely runs SQL queries against the TimescaleDB database to get the datapoints ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+file:store+lang:go+SeriesPoints%28&patternType=literal))
+3. The _series points resolver_ merely queries the _insights store_ for the data points it needs, and the store itself merely runs SQL queries against the TimescaleDB database to get the datapoints ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+file:store+lang:go+SeriesPoints%28&patternType=literal))

 Note: There are other better developer docs which explain the general reasoning for why we have a "store" abstraction.
 Insights usage of it is pretty minimal, we mostly follow it to separate SQL operations from GraphQL resolver code and to remain consistent with the rest of Sourcegraph's architecture.

 Once the web client gets data points back, it renders them!
 For more information, please contact an @codeinsights frontend engineer.

+#### User Permissions
+We made the decision to generate data series for all repositories and restrict the information returned to the user at query time.
+There were a few driving factors behind this decision:
+1. We have split feedback between customers that want to share insights globally without regard for permissions, and other customers that want strict permissions mapped to repository visibility.
+  In order to possibly support both (or either), we gain the most flexibility by performing query time limitations.
+2. We can reuse pre-calculated data series across multiple users if they provide the same query to generate an insight.
+This not only reduces the storage overhead, but makes the user experience substantially better if the data series is already calculated.

+Given the large possible cardinality of the visible repository set, it is not practical to select all repos a user has access to at query time.
+Additionally, this data does not live in the same database as the timeseries data, requiring some network traversal.

+User permissions are currently implemented by negating the set of repos a user does *not* have access to.
+This is based on the assumption that most users of Sourcegraph have access to most repositories.
+This is a fairly highly validated assumption, and matches the premise of Sourcegraph to begin with (that you can search across all repos).
+This may not be suitable for Sourcegraph installations with highly controlled repository permissions, and may need revisiting.

 ## Debugging